-The target in this context is an approximation of how a normal person would pronounce the utterance that we are trying to synthesize.
-We used up to 7 parameters to calculate the target cost; including duration, average $F_0$ over the length of the unit, average energy, previous unit, consecutive unit, unit position and lexical prominence flag for vowel units.
-The target cost is represented as a weighted sum of the differences between the target and candidate units [2, 4] as given in Equation (2)
+The target in this context is an approximation of how a normal person will pronounce the utterance that we are trying to synthesize.
+In this paper, we can use up to 7 parameters to calculate the target cost; they are duration, average F_0 over the length of the unit, average energy, previous unit, consecutive unit, unit position and lexical prominence flag for vowel units.
+Similarly, the target cost is represented as a weighted sum of the differences between the target and candidate units [2, 4] as seen in Equation (2).

-$$C^{t}(t{i}, u{i}) = \sum{j=1}^{q} w{j}^{t} C{j}^{t}(t{i}, u{i})$$ (2)
+$$C^{t}(t{i}, u{i}) = \sum{j=1}^{p} w{j}^{t} C{j}^{t}(t, u)$$ (2)

-where q is the number of parameters used for the target cost analysis, $w_j^t$ is the weight associated with each parameter, and $C_j^t$ is the cost of the parameter difference between the target unit and a speech unit in the synthesis inventory.
+where, p is the number of parameters used for the target cost analysis, w_j^t is the weight associated with each parameter, and C_j^t is the parameter difference between the target unit and a speech unit in the synthesis inventory.

-• Weight Training
+Weight Training

-The last issue is the problem of determining the optimal weight for the target costs ( $w_j^t$ , from Equation (2)).
-The weights for the target sub-cost calculation were determined using the linear regressive training method described in [1].
-The objective of the training was to find a set of weights that minimized the distance between the natural utterance and the synthesized speech signals.
+The last issue is the problem of picking the optimal weight for the target costs (\mathbf{w}{j}^{t} , from Equation (2)).
+In this project, the weights for the target sub-cost calculation are determined using the linear regressive training method found in [1].
+In short, the objective of the training is to find a set of weights that can be used to minimize the distance between the natural utterance and the synthesized speech signals.

-An example of speech synthesis using the unit selection technique is given in Figure 1.
-Each edge in the graph denotes a cost to concatenate two speech units and each node in the graph denotes a target cost.
-The output of the unit selection process is the path which gives the lowest total cost and, hopefully, the most natural sounding utterance.
-In Figure 1, the path that generates the least total cost is denoted by dashed arrows.
-This path can easily be found using the Viterbi algorithm.
+An example of speech synthesis under the unit selection technique can be seen in the Figure (1).
+Each edge in the graph denotes a cost to concatenate two speech units together and each node in the graph denotes a target cost.
+The output of the unit selection process, which should give us the most natural sounding utterance, is the path that minimizes the total cost incurred by the target and concatenation.
+In Figure (1), the path that generates the least total cost is denoted by dashed arrows.
+This path can be easily found using the viterbi algorithm.

-A simple cross-correlation based algorithm was used to mitigate the effect of phase mismatch that occurs when we join two speech units together [5].
+A simple cross-correlation based algorithm was used to mitigate the effect of phase mismatch that can occur when we join two speech units together [5].